ome/training-scripts/maintenance/preparation/idr0079-data-prep.md

 Run the [channel_names_from_maps.py](../scripts/channel_names_from_maps.py)
 script on the local data, using the local Project ID.
-We are using the `stain` to name channels, e.g. `NLStdTomato`, and also adding map annotations for inidividual channels to use for label creation in OMERO.figure:
+We are using the `stain` to name channels, e.g. `NLStdTomato`, and also adding map annotations for individual channels to use for label creation in OMERO.figure:

     $ python channel_names_from_maps.py username password 1301 --server localhost --use_stain --add_map_anns